 New Orleans Baptist Theological Seminary offers a Doctor of Philosophy research doctoral degree, accredited by ATS (Association of Theological Schools).
 The faculty is a close-knit community of scholars committed to guiding and shaping the next generation of religious teachers and leaders.
-Both faculty and students are active members of various professional societies, engaging in research aimed at producing healthy churches.
+Faculty and students are active members of various professional societies, engaging in research aimed at producing healthy churches.

 Application packets for the Ph.D. may be secured by contacting the Office of Research Doctoral Programs.
 Printable forms also are available on the Seminary website (www.nobts.edu/research).
 Potential applicants should review carefully all degree admission requirements before requesting an application.

-Thank you for exploring the Doctor of Education degree (Ed.D.).
-This degree is perfect for individuals who are teaching professionals in undergraduate Christian and community colleges, private school headmasters and teachers, or ministry practitioners with a desire to teach.
+The Ed.D. is perfect for individuals who are teaching professionals in undergraduate Christian and community colleges, private school headmasters and teachers, or ministry practitioners with a desire to teach.
 The three Doctor of Education majors - teaching, educational leadership, and ministry leadership - will provide students with choices that match their vocational goals.

 Purpose & Goals